zdelrosario/data-science-curriculum/curriculum.md

   - a random quantity with a distribution
   - the relationship between variables using a model
   - a future outcome using a fitted model
+- (Apply)
+  - the principles of curiosity and skepticism to perform EDA
 - (Quantify)
   - the degree of uncertainty (in an estimate, a prediction)
   - testing and training error (e.g. via cross-validation)